Marie Antoinette (2006 film): Home media release

 The Region 1 and Region 2 DVD versions of Marie Antoinette were released in February 2007.
 Special features on the disc included a making-of featurette, two deleted scenes and a brief parody segment of MTV Cribs, featuring Jason Schwartzman as Louis XVI.
 No commentary was available for the DVD.
 In France, the double-disc edition included additional special features: Sofia Coppola's first short film, Lick the Star, and a BBC documentary on Marie Antoinette.
 A collector's edition boxset, entitled "Coffret Royal", was also released in France, and included the double-disc edition of the movie, Antonia Fraser's biography, photographs and a fan.
 The Japanese edition was released on July 19.
 This two-disc edition included the same extra features as the North American release, though it also included the American, European and Japanese theatrical trailers and Japanese TV spots.
 A limited-edition special Japanese boxed set contained the two disc DVD set, a jewellery box, a Swarovski high-heeled shoe brooch, a hand mirror, and a lace handkerchief.

 Pathe Films released a Blu-ray version of Marie Antoinette on January 4, 2012, alongside Coppola's first film The Virgin Suicides exclusively in France.
 It ports over the previously released bonus features along with the previously released short film and documentary from the French DVD.
 While it is a region-free disc, the English-language track contains forced subtitles and the BBC documentary is not English-friendly.

 A manufacture on demand Blu-ray was released through Sony's Choice Collection on October 6, 2016.
 This release, along with other Choice Collection releases, was strongly criticized for being a BD-R disc, which means it is a burnt disc instead of pressed, these discs are essentially a bootleg and a BD-R is more susceptible to damage and has a much shorter lifespan of about 10 years opposed to a pressed disc lasting for 100 years if properly cared for.
 Reviews were mixed of the Blu-ray video quality, with High Def Digest stating "Everything carries the unfocused blur of non-HD video".

-Another Blu-ray of the film, unlike the first release that was sold online, was physically released by Mill Creek Entertainment on October 29, 2019, as part of a double feature set containing that and Kirsten Dunst's fellow film Little Women.
+Another Blu-ray of the film, unlike the first release that was sold online, was physically released by Mill Creek Entertainment on October 29, 2019, as part of a double feature set containing that and Kirsten Dunst's fellow Columbia Pictures film Little Women.

+A 4K restoration of the film will be released on Blu-ray and Ultra HD Blu-ray as part of the Criterion Collection on November 10, 2026.